The Yummy Life

 IMG_6203.JPG

 Reheat your gravy on the stove top or in a microwave.
+Once heated, whisk until it's restored to a smooth consistency..
 If it's too thick, whisk in some water or chicken broth.

-Serve your gravy in a bowl, gravy boat, or tea pot (my favorite).
-If you use a teapot, first fill it with piping hot water for a few minutes to heat up the pot.
-Then pour out the water and fill it with gravy.
+Serve your gravy in a bowl, gravy boat (with a candle warmer), or tea pot (my favorite).
+If you use a teapot, remove the tea infusior (if it has one) and fill the teapot with piping hot water for a few minutes to heat up the pot.
+Then pour out the water and fill it with hot gravy.
 The teapot will keep the gravy much warmer than an open gravy boat or bowl, and it's really easy to pour gravy from the teapot.
 To keep it warm longer, use a tea pot warmer.

 Look at this delicious gravy.
 It has great color and rich taste.
-And it's virtually FAT FREE.
-And it's cooked and ready LONG before the meal.
-Goodbye crabbiness stress!
+And it's virtually FAT FREE. squareIMG_2433.jpg

 Good Gravy, are we going to have a Happy Turkey Day, or what?